cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 We have presented four strategies for dealing with modulefiles for packages with multiple builds depending on compiler, MPI, and/or other factors.
 All four strategies can deal with the basic requirement of loading of the correct build of a package depending on the previously loaded dependencies, or failing with a reasonable error message if no such build is available.
-They all have their own strengths and weaknesses beyond that, which I have tried to present objectively.
-I hope this might be of use when you evaluate how to handle this issue at your site.
+They all have their own strengths and weaknesses.
+This document tried to present these strategies objectively and has been made to help you to evaluate how to handle this issue at your site.